aws-samples/cfn101-workshop/workshop/content/60-cloudformation-package-and-deploy/100-lab-09-deploy.md

 When using the CLI, you are also required to acknowledge the creation of IAM resources.
 This is done using the `--capabilities` flag, as demonstrated in the previous example.
 Read more about the possible capabilities in the [`aws cloudformation deploy` documentation](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/deploy/index.html)

+## Conclusion

+Using the CLI is a powerful way to deploy CloudFormation templates.
+The `package` command simplifies deployment of templates that use features such as nested stacks, or refer to other local assets.
+The `validate` command can speed up development of templates by catching errors more quickly.
+The `package` command allows you to deploy CloudFormation templates.